kylegwilliam/byu-cs324/hw-sockets/README.md

 over TCP instead of UDP.
 You will experiment with these TCP sockets on the client and server side, using the `client` and `server` programs, respectively.

-Before you being modifications, make a copy of the UDP version of your client and server programs:
+Before you begin modifications, make a copy of the UDP version of your client and server programs:

 ```bash